dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ![Convenience buttons](images/convenienceButtons.png)

-These switches and buttons allow you to add keyframes for the location, rotation, and scale of the selected node respectively.
+These switches and buttons allow you to add keyframes for the selected node's location, rotation, and scale respectively.

 Deselect rotation, because we are only interested in the location of our sprite for this tutorial, and click on the key button.